Those Who Abuse

-Abusers can look like anyone: they can be of any background, age, race, gender, and culture.
-But there are common traits in how abusers act:
+Those who abuse can look like anyone: they can be of any background, age, race, gender, and culture.
+But there are common traits in how they act:

 - Jekyll and Hyde personality: Cruel and abusive at times, but loving, kind and giving at others.